Josh Lerner’s new white paper proposes a new approach for defending & expanding democracy

 3. Support a just transition for democracy, by cutting unhealthy habits and adopting new strategies for growth.
 If we want to save democracy, we need to do more than defend the current system - we need to transition to a better system.
 The white paper identifies five unhealthy habits that are getting in the way of this transition, and five strategies for growing healthier democratic ecosystems.

 On June 26 Josh launched the white paper, in discussion with five global experts on democracy.
-The recording of the webinar and you can watch to learn more about how the white paper can support your work.
+Watch the recording below:

 Thank you to the SNF Ithaca Initiative for inviting Josh to serve as a Research Scholar and produce the paper, and to the dozens of peers who helped review and revise the paper!